 Just like the landline phone was a bridge to the smartphone, so is natural gas to a more eco-friendly, sustainable, renewable energy source.
 If you’re a numbers person, it’s only been 72 years since the first time fracking was ever attempted in a modern-day way.
 Look at how far we’ve come in half the time it took for the telephone to mature!
 With the advances in fracking technology, land and geologic engineering, industry responsibility and awareness and not to mention, how the abundance of this commodity is important for us economically and on a geopolitical scale, we must be patient and open-minded regarding the evolution of fracking.

 So for now, we have natural gas (and lots of it!) and the only way we know how to get it is through hydraulic fracturing.
 And no matter the industry or new technology, there will ALWAYS be issues – safety, health, etc. at the start.
 Think of all the health and safety risks coal miners faced and in many cases, lost their lives.
 Or what about those involved in space travel and exploration?
-There will always be consequences early on until the knowledge, technology, processes etc. gets better and more refined.
+There will always be consequences early on until the knowledge, technology, and processes get better and more refined.

 Concern #1: Air Quality & Water Contamination